GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Method

 \textbf{Fine-Grained Ray-Constrained Optimization.} While rigid alignment corrects the global scale drift, it cannot resolve local non-linear residuals caused by disparity estimation.
-To correct these geometric distortions without degrading visual fidelity, we propose a 1-DoF Ray-Space Optimization, which includes two process: \textbf{(1) Ray-Space Unprojection.} Since $D_{\text{tgt}}^{\text{init}}$ represents the planar Z-depth, we first unproject it into the Euclidean ray space.
+To correct these geometric distortions without degrading visual fidelity, we propose a 1-DoF Ray-Space Optimization, which consists of two steps: \textbf{(1) Ray-Space Unprojection.} Since $D_{\text{tgt}}^{\text{init}}$ represents the planar Z-depth, we first unproject it into the Euclidean ray space.
 For each primitive $i$ in the target prediction, we derive the initial Euclidean distance $d_i^{\text{init}}$ along its viewing ray.
-Formally, we convert the planar depth value sampled at the primitive's projected 2D coordinate $\mathbf{u}_i$ via geometric correction:
+Formally, we convert the planar depth value sampled at the primitive's projected 2D coordinate $\mathbf{u}_i$ into the ray distance via geometric correction:

 where $\mathbf{r}_i$ denotes the normalized ray direction and $\mathbf{v}_{\text{view}}$ represents the camera's principal axis.
 We initialize the learnable distance parameter $d_i$ with this value: $d_i \leftarrow d_i^{\text{init}}$. \textbf{(2) 1-DoF Optimization.} As illustrated in Fig.~\ref{fig:Ray_Constrain}, we constrain the optimization strictly along the viewing rays.
 By freezing all non-positional attributes (rotation, scaling, opacity), the 3D position $\boldsymbol{\mu}_i$ of each Gaussian is parameterized solely by its scalar distance $d_i$ along the ray: